Towards the quantum exceptional series: Background

 If $\mathfrak{g}$ is a complex semisimple Lie algebra, let $U_s(\mathfrak{g})$ denote the Drinfel'd-Jimbo quantum group, and let $\Rep{U_s(\mathfrak{g})}$ denote its ribbon category of representations.
 We follow the conventions from \cite{MR2286123, MR2783128}.
 See \cite[p.
 2]{MR2286123} for a comprehensive summary of how his conventions line up with those in other sources.
 (Thus our $q$ is the same as Sawin's~$q$ and Lusztig's~$v$.)
 In particular we have variables $s$ and $q$ and the relation $s^L = q$ where $L$ is the smallest integer such that $L(\mu,\nu)_S \in \mathbb{Z}$ for any two weights $\mu$ and $\nu$.
 We always consider Type I finite dimensional representations.
 The quantum group itself and its representation theory only depend on $q$, while the braiding and the ribbon category depend on the additional choice of $s$.
 When talking about quantum groups we will typically use the bilinear form $( v,w)_S$ where short roots have squared length two.
 More generally, for $s$ not a root of unity, the braiding between irreps $V_\mu$ and $V_\nu$ depends only on $s^{L( \mu, \nu)_S}$ and so for $\mu$ in the root lattice (as usually happens for us) the braiding depends only on $q$.

-Our reason for fixing these conventions is that it's compatible with all the other papers by SM and NS, as well as SM's quantum groups Mathematica package \cite{QuantumGroups}.
+Our reason for fixing these conventions is that it's compatible with all the other papers by KM and NS, as well as KM's quantum groups Mathematica package \cite{QuantumGroups}.
 Note that using the short form is somewhat inconvenient for our purposes in this paper, and will result in some slightly complicated changes of variables when we compare $\mathsf{QExc}_{R,v,w}$ to actual quantum group categories.

 Since our tangles are unoriented, there's no way to distinguish positive and negative crossings in a link diagram, because an isotopy that rotates the crossing by $90$ degrees will switch the two crossings.
 Nonetheless as a tangle with four boundary points, there are two crossings which are not isotopic rel boundary and we need to decide which of these crossings is declared positive (i.e., which acts on representations using the $R$-matrix, rather than $R^{-1}$).
 Since we compose tangles vertically, our convention is that a crossing is positive if it would be positive when oriented vertically, namely